jwong8314/jegonzal.github.com/index.md

 ## News

+* AI generated videos are becoming more realistic by the day! 🎥 Compare videos side-by-side from cutting-edge models and check out our new leaderboard at [VideoArena](https://www.videoarena.tv).

 * We release [Gorilla Large Language Model](https://gorilla.cs.berkeley.edu/) 🦍 LLMs need to interact with the world through APIs, and we teach LLMs to write APIs calls accurately without hallucination.

 * POET is featured by [IEEE Spectrum](https://spectrum.ieee.org/neural-network-training)!
 The first demonstration on how to train SOTA ML models on smartphones and resource constrained edge devices.